impactdlt/keygen/README.md

 <a href="https://david-dm.org/impactdlt/keygen"><img src="https://david-dm.org/impactdlt/keygen.svg" alt="Dependency Status"></a>
 [![Coverage Status](https://coveralls.io/repos/github/impactdlt/keygen/badge.svg?branch=master)](https://coveralls.io/github/impactdlt/keygen?branch=master)

-This is a command line offline encrypted key generator, written in [NodeJs](https://nodejs.org/).
-Follow the instructions below to run the script.
+This is a command line offline encrypted SEED generator, written in [NodeJs](https://nodejs.org/).
+The instructions below will create an IOTA SEED, then the script app.js will encrypt the SEED with your password and AES256bit encryption.
+Once you have encrypted the SEED, copy the SEED to your configuration page on ImpactDLT for your IOTA coin.

 ## SETUP `npm install`

+If you don't already have npm.

 ## RUN